 It is important to isolate yourself as soon as you develop symptoms, even before you are tested, because if you have COVID-19, you are already contagious.

-Seek medical care immediately if someone has emergency warning sings of COVID-19
+Seek medical care immediately if someone has emergency warning signs of COVID-19:

 - Trouble breathing